dzlab/dzlab.github.io/_posts/2022-02-10-spark-jdbc-partitioning.md

 > Note if the parition column is numeric then the values of `lowerBound` and `upperBound` has to be covertable to long or spark will through a `NumberFormatException`.

+### Using a table for partitioning

-Now, when using those options the logic to read a table with Spark become something like this
+Now, when using those options and having a `dbtable` option set, the logic to read a table with Spark become something like this

 ```scala
 val df = spark.read